batuhan-aydin/blog/content/about.md

 author = "Batuhan Aydın"
 +++

-I'm a software developer from Turkey, i spend my time to improve my knowledge on C#/.Net Core, Go and Linux.
+I'm a Software Developer from Turkey, graduated from Pamukkale University, nowadays i usually spend my time working and improving my knowledge on C#/.Net Core, Go and Linux.
 So I will be writing posts about those topics.
 If you want to contact, my mail address is batuhanaydin501@gmail.com